 Accumulation Distribution Line

-The Accumulation Distribution Line (ADL) is a technical analysis tool used by traders to identify trends in the market and to confirm the strength of price movements.
-It is based on the idea that the more volume that is associated with a price movement, the more significant the move is likely to be.
+The Accumulation Distribution Line (ADL) is a technical analysis tool that traders use to identify market trends and confirm the strength of price movements.
+It is based on the principle that greater volume associated with a price movement indicates a more significant move is likely.

 The ADL is calculated using the following formula: